MicrosoftDocs/power-automate-docs/articles/organization-q-and-a.md

 ### How can people gain access to the paid features of Power Automate?
 Individuals can gain access to the paid features of Power Automate in three different ways:

-1. They can individually sign up for a Flow Plan 1 or Flow Plan 2 trial 90 days for free
+1. They can individually sign up for a Flow Plan trial 90 days for free
 2. You can assign a Power Automate license to them within the Office 365 admin portal.
 3. The user has been assigned an Office 365 and Dynamics 365 plans that includes access to Power Automate.
 See the [Power Automate pricing page](https://flow.microsoft.com/pricing/) for the list of Office 365 and Dynamics 365 plans that include Power Automate capabilities.